garylirocks/quickrefs/azure-storage.markdown

 ### Soft delete

+#### Container soft delete

-- Container soft delete: only container-level operations can be restored.
+Only container-level operations can be restored.
 Can't restore deleted blobs in the container.

+#### Blob soft delete

-- Blob soft delete: to restore a blob, snapshot, or version that has been deleted
+- To restore a blob, snapshot, or version that has been deleted
+- When you delete a blob:
+  - If the blob has snapshots, you must delete the snapshots along with the blob itself, the snapshots will be in soft-deleted state as well
+  - If versioning is enabled
+    - the blob will NOT be in soft-deleted state, instead, it's saved as a version
+    - previous versions are NOT in soft-deleted state
+    - a version could be deleted and become soft-deleted

 ### Versioning vs. snapshot